-The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The accompanying consolidated financial statements include the accounts of the Company and all its wholly owned subsidiary companies.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+These interim financial statements should be read in conjunction with the financial statements and notes thereto included in SpringBig's audited financial statements for the year ended December 31, 2021.